-Please be advised that a new ClassNK Technical Information will be issued upon receipt of any additional instructions from flag states other than the above.
+Please be advised that new ClassNK Technical Information will be issued upon receipt of instructions other than the above.

 (To be continued)

 NOTES:

 - ClassNK Technical Information is provided only for the purpose of supplying current information to its readers. - ClassNK, its officers, employees and agents or sub-contractors do not warrant the accuracy of the information contained herein and are not liable for any loss, damage or expense sustained whatsoever by any person caused by use of or reliance on this information. - Back numbers are available on ClassNK Internet Homepage (URL: www.classnk.or.jp).